pikvm/pikvm/docs/on_boot_config.md

     Configures Ethernet port for DHCP.
 This is a default for PiKVM OS.

 * `ETH_ADDR=192.168.0.100/24`, `ETH_DNS=8.8.8.8`, `ETH_GW=192.168.0.1`<br>
     Configures a static IP on the Ethernet port.
-Only IPv4 available here.
+Only IPv4 is available here.
 For IPv6 you'll need to change [systemd configuration files](https://wiki.archlinux.org/title/systemd-networkd) on the live OS.
     All three options must be set simultaneously to avoid incorrect configuration.

 * `WIFI_ESSID=foo`, `WIFI_PASSWD=bar`<br>
-    Configures Wi-Fi, described in more detail in previous paragrpah.
+    Configures Wi-Fi with DHCP, described in more detail in previous paragrpah.
     Both options must be set simultaneously to avoid incorrect configuration.

 * `WIFI_REGDOM=US`<br>
     Changes Wi-Fi regulatory domain to the US.
 Other domains available by [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.

+* `WIFI_ADDR=192.168.0.100/24`, `WIFI_DNS=8.8.8.8`, `WIFI_GW=192.168.0.1`<br>
+    Configures a static IP on the Wifi.
+Only IPv4 is available here.
+For IPv6 you'll need to change [systemd configuration files](https://wiki.archlinux.org/title/systemd-networkd) on the live OS.
+    All three options must be set simultaneously with `WIFI_ESSID` and `WIFI_PASSWD` to avoid incorrect configuration.

 -----